AldowadSimanjuntak/Banking-System/README.md

 ## Contribution
 Feel free to explore the codebase and documentation to gain a deeper understanding of the project.

-For any questions or further information, please reach out me
+For any questions or further information, please reach out me.

 Thank you for visiting the repository!